INSAgenda/yew-template/README.md

 );
 ```

-Which will also display `Hello World!` as the output is as follows:
+Which will also display `Hello World!` as the Yew-code output is as follows:

 ```rust
 let name_reversed = String::from("dlroW");